 Things that Have Mitigated Spending

-Ways to Stop the Bleeding
+5 Tips for How to Stop the Money Bleeding

 My point in writing this article is to show everyone that expensive months happen.
 True, buying a home was a planned expense, and we knew that there were going to be unforeseen costs involved.
 But we were definitely met with more surprises than we had not thought of (both good and bad).